Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

 It also offers automated Multi-AZ (Availability Zone) synchronous replication, allowing you to set up a highly available and scalable environment fully managed by AWS.

-It is offered in multiple database engines (Oracle, MySQL, Maria DB, SQL Server…).
+It is offered in multiple database engines (PostgreSQL, Oracle, MySQL, Maria DB, SQL Server…).
 This is a managed service have some guardrails around.

 For example, you don’t have: